What's New in EF Core 9

 Vector similarity search (preview)

 Azure Cosmos DB now offers preview support for vector similarity search.
-Vector search is a fundamental part of some application types, include AI, semantic search and others.
-The Cosmos DB support for vector search allows storing your data and vectors and performing your queries in a single database, which can considerably simplify your architecture and remove the need for an additional, dedicated vector database solution in your stack.
-To learn more about Cosmos DB vector search, see the documentation.
+Vector search is a fundamental part of some application types, including AI, semantic search and others.
+Azure Cosmos DB allows you to store vectors directly in your documents alongside the rest of your data, meaning you can perform all of your queries against a single database.
+This can considerably simplify your architecture and remove the need for an additional, dedicated vector database solution in your stack.
+To learn more about Azure Cosmos DB vector search, see the documentation.

 public class Blog